CheckPointSW/terraform-provider-checkpoint/website/docs/d/checkpoint_management_data_access_rule.html.markdown

 * `time` - List of time objects.
 For example: "Weekend", "Off-Work", "Every-Day".
 * `track` - Track Settings.
 Track Settings blocks are documented below.
 * `user_check` - User check settings.
 User check settings blocks are documented below.
-* `vpn` - VPN community identified by name or UID or "Any" or "All_GwToGw".
+* `vpn` - VPN community identified by name or "Any" or "All_GwToGw".
+* `vpn_communities` - Collection of VPN communities identified by name.
+* `vpn_directional` - Collection of VPN directional.
+VPN directional block documented below.
 * `comments` - Comments string.
 * `fields_with_uid_identifier` - (Optional) List of resource fields that will use object UIDs as object identifiers.
 Default is object name.